bazhenov/bazhenov.github.com/content/posts/2024-02-same-code-different-performance/index.md

 }
 ```

 Now we need a way to produce 10 identical factorial functions.
-There are some shenanigans required to get the job done which are described in the sources, but in the end, we got an executable with 10 duplicates of the same function:
+There are some [shenanigans][shenanigans] required to get the job done, but in the end, we got an executable with 10 duplicates of the same function:

 ```console
 $ nm target/release/same-code-different-performance | grep factorial | rustfilt